DoD Cybersecurity Framework

 Controlled Unclassified Information (CUI)

 For organizations handling CUI.
 Requires implementation of all 110 practices from NIST SP 800-171.
-Most programs require a triennial third-party assessment by a C3PAO.
+Depending on the applicable contract requirement, Level 2 may require a self-assessment or a triennial third-party (C3PAO) certification assessment.

 Assessment: Triennial C3PAO assessment (some programs allow self-assessment)